Lezcano/GPIOServer/INSTALL.md

 ### Step 5: Test your GPIO hardware

-The "gpio" system command can be used to test individual bits of your hardware.
-Use that command verify that your input hardware works, your output hardware works, and so on.
+Use the "gpio" system command to test individual your hardware.
+Verify that your input hardware works, your output hardware works, and so on.

 Some useful gpio commands are: